View on GitHub

 Module Zero: Introduction

 Module Zero is an introduction to mathematical and computational biology in drug discovery.
+The slides can be found here.

 Module I: What are drug targets and where to find them?